 Tuesday night I baked up some GF sub rolls and we ate Po’Boys.
 Since we’re vegetarian we had fried tofu rather than fried shrimp, and vegan coleslaw rather than the shrimp bisque.

 If you bake the bread earlier in the week (I try to do all my bread baking on Sunday), then this would be a pretty easy meal to put together.
 I tried to bake bread and take care of and feed sick babies and a sick husband and this meal took a while to put together, but I think that was entirely my fault.

 Doesn’t that bread look great.
-It’s the Finally, Really Good Sandwich Bread baked into a hoagie shape.
+It’s the Gluten Free Sandwich Bread baked into a hoagie shape.

 Wednesday night’s meal was AMAZING.
 So simple and so tasty.
 I made a double batch so that we’d have leftovers for today’s lunch, but I spied John having seconds late last night, so that plan may be scuttled.
 For those of you who have never cooked tofu, I’ll post a short tutorial in the Cooking School section.
 It’s very easy, and so much nicer than working with raw chicken.
 Of course, you could always substitute chicken in this recipe and I’m sure it would be very good.
 We served this over rice and it is seasoned very simply with garlic, ginger, GF tamari (or soy sauce) and rice vinegar.
 So yummy!

 I’ve started ordering some of my groceries from a local online grocery and I love being able to see the exact price of what is in my shopping cart as I add new items.
 The site saves my shopping cart, so I can leave the list up for an extended period of time to make sure I haven’t forgotten anything or to give me time to rethink the menu if I’m spending too much.
 They also deliver the groceries to our house the next day for a minimal delivery fee.
 It sure beats spending an hour or two at the grocery store each week!